oneeve8/kobble-data/content/feamber.md

 And so, this is where I differ from other Christian believers (even though I respect and appreciate them very much) who speak about taking the bible as LITERAL.

-Because for me, it is completely obvious that the WHOLE WORLD IS A METAPHOR, so NOTHING can be taken as literal.
+Because for me, it is completely obvious that the WHOLE WORLD IS A METAPHOR, so really NOTHING can be taken as literal.
 Even though historical events may have actually happened in the bible just as they are told, they TOO are METAPHOR.
-Because all of life is a METAPHOR for the divine.
+Because all of life is a METAPHOR to expthe divine.
 Nothing in this world IS literal.
 All of creation serves only to point us to a realm beyond this realm... which is the kingdom of God.

 What is consciousness...? [picture of a brain]